railsbridge/organizing/README.md

 When organizing, remember the mission of RailsBridge is to diversify and improve the software developemnt community.
 We ask that:
 * Your workshop reach out to a group of people that are underrepresented in the community.
 That might be women, people of color, non-native English speakers, LGBQA communities, or other marginalized groups.
 * Your workshop is free for students to attend.
+We want to remove as many barriers to entry as possible.

 ## Helping Out
 This repo is the place to come if you want to propose a workshop, organize a workshop, or sponsor a workshop by offering space or :moneybag:.